ads/Metathesis-Export/README.txt

 1. Download the metathesis-export.zip file, unzip and upload the whole directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Visit the Plugin's Control Panel under Tools and follow the onscreen instructions.
+1. Visit the Metathesis panel under the Tools submenu and follow the onscreen instructions.

 == Frequently Asked Questions ==

 = Why Would I Want This? =

 Your metadata should be portable to other plugins or themes (or even systems).
 This plugin helps you do just that.

+= I need help creating my own adaptor. =

+Documentation will be forthcoming, but take a look at one of the classes in the adaptors folder.

 = I want to help with development of this Plugin! =